racedisparityaudit/style-guide/measure-page.md

 title: Measure page guidance
 ---

-A measure page represents data which has been analysed according to 1 or more ‘dimensions’ (sometimes called ‘analyses’).
-It’s good practice to include dimensions by ethnicity, by ethnicity over time, by ethnicity and gender, by ethnicity and age, and by ethnicity and area.
+A measure page represents data which has been analysed according to one or more ‘dimensions’ (sometimes called ‘analyses’).
+It’s good practice to include dimensions by:

+* ethnicity
+* ethnicity over time
+* ethnicity and gender
+* ethnicity and age
+* ethnicity and area

 The [Unemployment measure page](https://www.ethnicity-facts-figures.service.gov.uk/work-pay-and-benefits/unemployment-and-economic-inactivity/unemployment/latest) is a good example.

 Each of these dimensions can be illustrated with a chart and/or table, and a summary.